mongodb/mongodb-kubernetes-operator/docs/deploy-configure.md

 ## Deploy Replica Sets on OpenShift

-To deploy the operator on OpenShift you will have to provide the environment variable `MANAGED_SECURITY_CONTEXT` set to `true` for both the MongoDB and MongoDB Agent containers, as well as the operator deployment.
+To deploy the operator on OpenShift you will have to provide the environment variable `MANAGED_SECURITY_CONTEXT` set to `true` for both the `mongodb` and `mongodb-agent` containers, as well as the operator deployment.

 See [here](../deploy/crds/mongodb.com_v1_mongodb_openshift_cr.yaml) for
 an example of how to provide the required configuration for a MongoDB